 E-Commerce Race.
 Which solution is a frontrunner? - Survey

-Alexa states that accordingly to the top 100K busiest sites there were 2 373 online shops found.
-Its survey shows clearly that world’s leading shopping cart, Magento, has the most stores in this category.
-It identifies 704 installations comparing to previous year it detects 30% increase.
-IBM WebSphere and ATG Web Commerce take second and fourth place like a traditional Enterprise products.
-And WooCommerce, which appears to be a new one there, surprised thousands and has got a third place on this survey with its 186 stores.
+The survey indicated that a substantial number of online shops were found among the top 100K busiest sites.
+Its survey shows clearly that world’s leading shopping cart, Magento, had the most stores in this category.
+Magento notably led this category, showing significant growth from the prior year.
+IBM WebSphere and ATG Web Commerce took second and fourth place like a traditional Enterprise products.
+And WooCommerce, emerging as a strong contender, secured a top position in this survey.

 E-Commerce Race.
 Which solution is a frontrunner? - Survey